 Once you turn 65, you can access your super any time, even if you're still working.

-If you’ve reached your preservation age and retired but are under age 60, you may have to pay tax on any payments you receive.
+If you’ve reached preservation age and retired but are below 60 years of age, you may have to pay tax on any payments you receive.

 Please note, your preservation age is different to your Age Pension age.

 Super withdrawal options

 Once you reach your preservation age, there are several options for accessing your super savings:

 - Start a Transition to Retirement account, allowing you to continue working while accessing f your super savings